 - Real estate financing rules and options

-The BLS anticipated that jobs for real estate brokers and sales agents would increase by 11% from 2010-2020, a rate that is near the average for all occupations.
-As of May 2012, the BLS reported that real estate brokers took home a median annual salary of $58,350; real estate sales agents earned a median salary of $39,140 per year.
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for managers of property, real estate, and community associations (the occupational group most closely aligned to apartment leasing agents) should grow about 7% from 2018 to 2028.
+The BLS also anticipated that jobs for real estate brokers and sales agents would increase by 7% from 2018 to 2028, a rate that is faster than the average compared to other professions.
+As of May 2018, the BLS reported that real estate brokers took home a median annual salary of $58,210; real estate sales agents earned a median salary of $48,690 per year.

 Each state has its own licensing and continuing education (CE) requirements.
 There are major differences in requirements between states.
 Schools that offer real estate training will often have continuing education programs; states usually offer a list of acceptable training and CE programs.
 Graduates with certificates in real estate may also choose to earn an associate degree in real estate.
 If real estate professionals do not have the NALP designation, this is another CE option.